Nature conservation

 In addition to nature conservation, sites can also be designated for their geological interest.
 These sites are known as Local Geological Sites (opens in a new window).
 There are 13 in the district.

-Policy NE14 of the Mansfield District Local Plan 1998 relates to development that would affect these areas.
-Sites which contain important areas of heathland are covered specifically by Policy NE15.
+Policy NE2 of the Mansfield District Local Plan relates to development that would affect these areas.

 Protected species